Stellar obliquities in exoplanetary systems: Geometry

 As explained in Section~\ref{sec:methods results}, some techniques are capable of measuring $\sin i$ and $\sin i_{\rm o}$ but provide no information about $\lambda$.
 Some other techniques are mainly sensitive to $\lambda$.
 Thus, to determine $\psi$ for an individual system, it is usually necessary to combine the results from more than one measurement technique.
 On the other hand, to study the obliquity distribution of a population of stars, it suffices to obtain information about either $\lambda$ or $i$ for each star.
 Current statistical studies rely on stars with transiting planets, for which $i_{\rm o}\approx 90^\circ$ is guaranteed.
 If a population of transit-hosting stars were randomly oriented, then $\lambda$ and $\cos i$ would be uniformly distributed.
 If, instead, the stars had low obliquities, then only low values of $\lambda$ and $\cos i$ would be observed.
 In between these two extremes, the measured width of the distribution of either $\lambda$ or $\cos i$ can be used to determine the width of the obliquity distribution.

 For statistical analyses, two useful references are \cite{FabryckyWinn2009} and \cite{MunozPerets2018}.
 The former authors provided analytic formulas for the conditional probability densities $p(\psi|\lambda)$ and $p(\lambda|\psi)$ under the assumption of random orientations.
-They also showed how to use measurements of $\lambda$ to model the obliquity distribution of a population of stars as a von-Mises Fisher (vMF) distribution,
+They also showed how to use measurements of $\lambda$ to model the obliquity distribution of a population of stars as a von Mises-Fisher (vMF) distribution,

-This is a widely-used model in directional statistics, which resembles a two-dimensional Gaussian distribution wrapped around a sphere.
+This is a widely used model in directional statistics, which resembles a two-dimensional Gaussian distribution wrapped around a sphere.
 For small values of the concentration parameter $\kappa$, the distribution approaches an isotropic distribution.
-For large values of $\kappa$, the distribution of $\psi$ approaches a Rayleigh function with a mean of zero and a width of $\sigma = \kappa^{-1/2}$. \cite{MunozPerets2018} extended this framework to include information about $i$ in addition to $\lambda$.
+For large values of $\kappa$, the distribution of $\psi$ approaches a Rayleigh function with a width of $\sigma = \kappa^{-1/2}$. \cite{MunozPerets2018} extended this framework to include information about $i$ in addition to $\lambda$.